Windows 8 to follow Vista?

 Windows 7 is for Windows 8 what XP was for Vista.
 It also replaced an OS that worked hard to earn its terrible reputation.
 It’s worth to keep in mind that Vista was actually very compelling product until it came out.
 The platform was design to satisfy both worlds, consumer and business segments of the market.
 Corporate division couldn’t pass by Vista vastly expanded security features with very granular user access control while home users were supposed to be attracted by very smooth, animated aero interface and highly friendly approach when operating the PC.
 It failed at the start for 2 reasons, the improved security had poor control over it resulting in multiple annoying prompts to complete a simple task.
 The other problem was the system appetite for resources resulting is sluggish performance even on high end hardware and show stopping dramas when it came to low end laptops.

-windows 8 vs windows 7Windows 8 is facing a different problem.
-The idea to develop an operating system that would serve all from phone, through tablet to a PC was so bold that even Apple didn’t go this path.
-Metro tile interface while appealing in smartphone and tablet feels like a misconception on a PC and complete misunderstanding when it comes to Windows Server 2012.
-The vendor decided to stand strong behind the idea until it cracked recently and decided to reintroduce the start button.
-I think this is a real act of despair by the management.
-First it shows lack of faith and commitment to once believed idea, something that proud Apple would never do and second it’s a bandaid solution for a bullet wound since it only calls the metro tiles instead of actual start menu that user expect to see when hitting the button.
+Windows 8 faced a unique challenge.
+The idea of developing an operating system that would serve everyone—from phone, through tablet, to PC—was so bold that even Apple didn’t attempt it.
+The Metro tile interface, while appealing on smartphones and tablets, felt like a misconception on a PC and a complete misunderstanding when it came to Windows Server 2012.
+The vendor decided to stand behind the idea until it finally cracked recently, reintroducing the start button.
+Many see this as a real act of despair by management: it shows a lack of faith and commitment to an idea they once believed in—something that a company like Apple would likely never do—and it acts as a bandaid solution, calling the Metro tiles instead of providing the actual start menu users expect.